STAT545-UBC-hw-2019-20/stat545-hw-almas2019/HW03/Readme.md

 2. Looking at the spread of GDP Per Capita betweeen different continents.
 3. Looking at a weighted-by-population life-expectancy over time.

-The link to view html version of the homework can be found here:
+The link to view the html version of the homework can be found here:
 [HTML Link-HW 3](https://stat545-ubc-hw-2019-20.github.io/stat545-hw-almas2019/HW03/Hw03_dplyr_ggplot2_Part_II.html)